-- Limit the amount of information required – Keep the information you ask from a potential customer to the absolute minimum that you need.
+- Limit the amount of information required – Keep the information you ask from a potential customer to the absolute necessary minimum.

-- Provide limited time discounts – Can you provide a discount or other incentives to make signing up worth it on the first visit?
+- Provide limited-time discounts – Can you provide a discount or other incentives to make signing up worth-while on the first visit?

 An Example – Monsoon Company

-Monsoon Company’s service required a high amount of contact and exchange; therefore, they needed a method of driving sign ups in order to start an initial conversation.
+Monsoon Company’s service required a high amount of contact and exchange; therefore, they needed a method of driving sign-ups in order to start an initial conversation.
 Right off the bat, they have a clear message paired with straight-to-the-point imagery.
 Following that, they have brief supporting copy to tell a little more about what they do.
-Their main desired point of contact, a phone number, is then listed right below, with a prominent lead form (for users less inclined to contacting by phone).
+Their main desired point of contact, a phone number, is then listed right below, with a prominent lead form (for users less inclined to use phone as a method of contact).

 Putting it All Together